-would regard as a reasonable timeframe.5 Interim guidance issued in 2013 by the NHS Commissioning Board (the body responsible for commissioning specialist services across England) states explicitly that "given resource constraints, the NHS CB cannot meet every healthcare need of all patients within its areas of responsibility.
+patients who have not been able to access the treatment they need in what they would regard as a reasonable timeframe.
+Interim guidance issued in 2013 by the NHS Commissioning Board (the body responsible for commissioning specialist services across England) states explicitly that "given resource constraints, the NHS CB cannot meet every healthcare need of all patients within its areas of responsibility.
 The NHS CB may take a decision not to commission a service to meet a specific healthcare need due to resource constraints.
 This does not indicate that the NHS CB is breaching its statutory obligations."
 While this guidance relates only to specialist centrally-commissioned services, it is clear that the same constraints must also apply to the much larger part of the NHS budget handled by 'clinical commissioning groups' (CCGs - the successors to Primary Care Trusts).
 Even though the NHS received unprecedented increases in funding between 2000 and 2010, both the demand for services and the costs involved in providing those services have continued to rise faster as a result of factors such as the ageing of the population, the cost of introducing new therapies, and increased patient expectations.7

 - This recognition that, despite its badging as a comprehensive service, the NHS cannot meet every possible need, has led to extensive discussion of the practicality and ethical acceptability of 'rationing' (also described as 'priority setting' or 'resource allocation') within healthcare.
-Since the creation in 1991 of the 'purchaser/provider' split which made a distinction between the health bodies responsible for 'purchasing' or 'commissioning' services, and the hospitals and primary care services that provide them, such allocation decisions have become much more explicit, at three levels: - at the level of allocation to different geographical regions (using weighted capitation formulae aiming to respond to disparate needs); 9 - at the level of allocation between different kinds of services (the main role of CCGs who have to determine at a local level what services to commission, and hence by definition what services will not be available, or will be available only in limited quantity); and
+Since the creation in 1991 of the 'purchaser/provider' split which made a distinction between the health bodies responsible for 'purchasing' or 'commissioning' services, and the hospitals and primary care services that provide them, such allocation decisions have become much more explicit, at three levels: - at the level of allocation to different geographical regions (using weighted capitation formulae aiming to respond to disparate needs); - at the level of allocation between different kinds of services (the main role of CCGs who have to determine at a local level what services to commission, and